-(4) "Alternative Practice Setting" means a clinical environment that may not be affiliated with or under the oversight of the EMS System or EMS System Medical Director.
+(4) "Alternative Practice Setting" means a practice setting that utilizes credentialed EMS personnel that may not be affiliated with or under the oversight of an EMS System or EMS System Medical Director.

 (5) "Air Medical Ambulance" means an aircraft configured and medically equipped to transport patients by air.
 The patient care compartment of air medical ambulances shall be staffed by medical crew members approved for the mission by the Medical Director.

 (6) "Air Medical Program" means a SCTP or EMS System utilizing rotary-wing or fixed-wing aircraft configured and operated to transport patients.

 (7) "Assistant Medical Director" means a physician, EMS-PA, or EMS-NP who assists the Medical Director with the medical aspects of the management of a practice setting utilizing credentialed EMS personnel or medical crew members.